 , execute

-method to get an iterator, and by iterating through the iterator, we obtain a Vec<Todo>
+method to get an iterator.
+By iterating over the iterator, we obtain a Vec<Todo>

 , which is an array of Todo objects, and then wrap it in a Result

-Note that methods with generics but not controlled by parameters, such as the row.get
+Note that methods with generics but not controlled by parameters, like the row.get

 .

-Since SQLite does not have a boolean type, we use numeric values to represent true or false with 1 or 0, and we need to handle these two fields accordingly.
+Since SQLite does not have a boolean type, we use numeric values 1 or 0 to represent true or false, and we need to handle these two fields accordingly.

 impl TodoApp {